-Let me say it one more time… You would need to put in a tremendous amount of work on the front end before seeing any income.
+Let me say it one more time… You need to put in a large amount of work on the front end before seeing any income.

 Oh, you’re still reading?
-Ok, here are just a couple ways you can earn an income from a yoga blog.
-I’m going to write an in depth article about this soon, in the mean time here is a bite sized chunk to get your wheels turning.
+Ok, here are just a couple ways you can earn an income from your yoga website/blog.

 Affiliate Marketing – When you recommend a product/service online and one of your readers ends up buying that product/service you earn a small commission.
 Commissions are typically small and real income only comes with large amounts of traffic.

 Selling Banner Ads – If your websites starts to get enough traffic you can sell small ads that appear on your website.
 Sizable income comes when you have a massive amount of traffic.

 Selling an eBook – If you feel confident that you have a story to tell, you could write an eBook and sell it through your website.
 Create one book and sell it a thousand times.